 One issue with using slide-sharing tools is that submitting an entire year’s work in a single slideshow makes for a very long, heavy document.
 Some schools thus ask student to submit a separate slideshow for each unit of work.
 Although slideshow tools can be used to create complex, high-quality presentations, unlike an ePortfolio website, they cannot be easily used to grow exposure online and are hence not as useful for career purposes.

-Professional portfolio platforms such as Adobe Spark or Behance
+Professional portfolio platforms such as Adobe Creative Cloud Express or Behance

-Another option is to use one of the free platforms used by artists and designers, such as Behance or Adobe Spark.
+Another option is to use one of the free platforms used by artists and designers, such as Behance or Adobe Creative Cloud Express (formerly known as Adobe Spark).
 These allow you to combine images and text upon website pages (enabling you to scroll down to see all content, rather than clicking through page after page).
 These are published online, easily shareable with others, and can be retained by the students after they leave school.

-Platforms such as Adobe Spark and Behance are typically aesthetically pleasing and easy to use, so students can get up and running with ease.
+Platforms such as Adobe Creative Cloud Express and Behance are typically aesthetically pleasing and easy to use, so students can get up and running with ease.
 Students often find it motivating to have their work published alongside that of practicing artists and designers (and feel as if they are creating a ‘real’ portfolio) which can encourage high-quality portfolio creation.

 Here is an excellent Adobe Spark tutorial by Design and Photography teacher Stacey Churchill, describing how she uses ePortfolios within the classroom):